paireks/Pterodactyl/Manual/Manual for Pterodactyl 2.0.0.md

 Pterodactyl is an open-source plug-in for Grasshopper.

 **Purpose:** creating reports inside Grasshopper.
-Those reports or documents can be later saved to pdf/html/docx/LaTeX files.

 **Requirements:**

-- Rhino 6 or 7
+- Rhino 7
-- Markdown editor, Typora is recommended (https://typora.io/), or if you look for something open-source, check MarkText (https://marktext.app/)
+- Markdown editor, Typora is recommended (https://typora.io/).
+If you look for something open-source - check out MarkText (https://marktext.app/)

 **Contact:** If you have any specific questions, email me: w.radaczynski@gmail.com